 - Timing: consider collecting the driver’s potential start date

-It’s one thing to collect a driver’s general information, but it’s another to collect information that will instantly qualify or disqualify the driver for the position.
+It’s one thing to collect a driver’s general information.
+It’s entirely different to collect information that will instantly qualify or disqualify the driver for the position.

 The position’s requirements should dictate which fields appear on the form, as including all of the options above on every form isn’t realistic.

-When creating a form, consider what is a “must have” and make sure those appear on the form to attract the right drivers.
+When creating a form, consider what is a “must-have.”
+Make sure those questions appear on the form to attract the right drivers.

-Instead of producing generic landing pages or advertising, it’s important that the marketing clearly depicts the trucking job, haul type, etc. to attract the right driver.
+Avoid producing generic landing pages or advertising.
+It’s important that the marketing clearly depicts the trucking job, haul type, etc. to attract the right driver.

 For example, if you are marketing a job directly to women drivers, be sure to use imagery and language that is specific to that audience.